 For those who would like to develop their skills in this Japanese art and learn a more intricate, but not difficult design, the Chrysanthemum is worked using an eight 'complex division' measurement.
 These traditionally geometric patterns will inspire you to create your own colour combinations and designs.
 They make lovely ornaments or gifts, and are great to hang on a Christmas tree or in the window.

 Suitability - Advanced Suitable for students who have at least attended the workshop 'Making a Temari Ball' and ideally a Level 2 Temari workshop, or have made several temari balls previously.

 Times 10.00 am. to 4.00 pm. with 30 minutes for lunch Arrival: from 9.30 am.

 * Please use a 60 mm polystyrene ball.
 The ball should be wrapped to the cotton stage and be ready for measuring at the start of the workshop.
 Please make sure the ball is wrapped with a good layer of wool before wrapping with the cotton, so that it is not too small.

-All other materials and equipment will be provided.
+Under normal circumstances, all other materials and equipment are provided.
 N.B.
 You will be provided with a poly ball as part of your pack, to replace the one you have wrapped.